 -“Does he really think I am getting on this plane?"

 -“Why are all these people cheering for me at the airport in Louisville?
-I can get used to t
+I can get used to this.”

 One of the coolest things in adopting a child is watching him/her gradually (some slower than others) trusting their new family.
 Unlike if he had been born to us, Tedi had experienced life without us and was living as independently as a three year-old could.
 He did not and does not have to trust us.
 After nine months home, I still get chills when Tedi chooses to call me “Daddy.”
 When he first got home, he would wake up in the middle of the night and we would find him standing in the dark living room moaning pitifully.
 Gradually, he would come closer to our room if he woke up.
 After a month or so, he would stand at the foot of our bed and moan.
 I vividly remember the first time, instead of moaning, he yelled for his Daddy!!!
 Much like the process Tedi went through; I have gone through stages of trust with my Heavenly Father.
 I think God gets the same joy when I call him Daddy.